-- Use the ASCIA SCIg Treatment Plan, which is available on the ASCIA website www.allergy.org.au/hp/papers/ascia-scig-treatment-plan - SCIg product needs to be ordered in advance. - Your nurse specialist or doctor will explain how and where to collect the SCIg product, and this should be included in your SCIg treatment plan. - SCIg must be kept cool (2-8°C) for the journey home: - When collecting SCIg you must provide a cool box or cool bag large enough to transport vials with an icepack.
-Ensure SCIg vials are not in direct contact with the ice, to avoid possible freezing. - Take SCIg home immediately and place in a sealed container in the central part of the refrigerator. - Storage temperatures are dependent on product choice (refer to information about each product below).
+- Use the ASCIA SCIg Treatment Plan, which is available on the ASCIA website www.allergy.org.au/hp/papers/ascia-scig-treatmentplan - SCIg product needs to be ordered in advance. - Your nurse specialist or doctor will explain how and where to collect the SCIg product, and this should be included in your SCIg treatment plan. - SCIg must be kept cool (2-8°C) for the journey home: - When collecting SCIg you must provide a cool box or cool bag large enough to transport vials with an icepack.
+Ensure SCIg vials are not in direct contact with the ice, to avoid possible - Take SCIg home immediately and place in a sealed container in the central part of the refrigerator. - Storage temperatures are dependent on product choice (refer to information about each product below).
 Your nurse or medical specialist will advise you how to store the specific SCIg product you are using.
-However, the following principles should be followed for all SCIg products:

-✓ Store SCIg in original packaging until needed and protected from light.

-✓ Store SCIg between 2°C and 25°C and avoid extreme temperatures.
+However, the following principles should be followed for all SCIg products: - ✓ Store SCIg in original packaging until needed and protected from light. - ✓ Store SCIg between 2°C and 25°C and avoid extreme temperatures. - Do not freeze SClg never store below 2°C and do not use SClg that has been frozen.